Scent Detection Training For Dogs – Itsaboutdog

 What is Scent Detection Training?

-• Also known as nose work or scent work, this activity harnesses a dog’s powerful sense of smell.
+• Also known as nose or scent work, this activity harnesses a dog’s powerful sense of smell.

 • Scent training can be enjoyed recreationally or competitively.